drmonkeysee/CinyTest/README.md

 The [make] file has the following build targets:

-- `release`: the default target; build CinyTest library and sampletests executable with full optimizations
+- `release`: the default target; build CinyTest library and binary tree sample executables with full optimizations
-- `debug`: build CinyTest library and sampletests executable with debug symbols and no optimizations
+- `debug`: build CinyTest library and binary tree sample executables with debug symbols and no optimizations
-- `check`: verify CinyTest by running the sampletests
+- `check`: verify CinyTest by running the sample tests
 - `clean`: delete all [make] file artifacts; run this when switching between debug and release builds to make sure all artifacts are rebuilt

 All of the [make] file artifacts are placed in a folder named **build**.